boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-linux/installation-and-deployment/v4.1-or-older/bold-bi-on-centos.md

 1. To configure Nginx as a reverse proxy to forward requests to the Bold BI app, copy the Nginx configuration file from the `{extracted location}/boldbi-nginx-config to /etc/nginx/conf.d` folder.

-2. Rename the Nginx configuration file to `boldbi-nginx-config.conf.`
+2. Rename the Nginx configuration file to `boldbi-nginx-config.conf`.

 3. Once the Nginx configuration is established, run the `sudo nginx -t` to verify the syntax of the configuration files.